tekaratzas/lit-cli/README.md

 ### 1. A command to create a new Issue and Branch at the same time.

-lit checkout -b "Issue Title" -d "Description of Issue" -t f
+lit checkout "Issue Title" -d "Description of Issue" -t f

 - Parses arguments
 - Creates new Linear Issue